rieckpil/progmot/content/post/one-year-course-release.md

 - 37.5% discount until the 11th of October
 - 30% discount until the 25th of October

-The different early bird phases were open for multiple weeks and actively announced on my blog, mailing list, and Twitter.

-Course users could join for a reduced price and benefit from all upcoming course lessons with this early access.
-This early-bird program also reduced the feedback cycle as I got important feedback early on and could use it for the upcoming lessons.
+At each stage new course users could join for a reduced price and get all upcoming course lessons for free.
+This early bird program also reduced the feedback cycle as I got important feedback early on and could improve the upcoming lessons.

-## Who Will Buy this Stuff?
+## Going Live With the First Lessons

 Selling something to an audience of size zero is hard.

 When I launched the first landing page, I already had an existing audience thanks to my mailing list, blog, Twitter account, and YouTube channel.

-Those people, however, all had different interests as my existing content was about a diverse mix of topics.
+Those people, however, all had different interests as my existing content was a diverse mix of topics.
 Not all of them were my perfect target audience: Java developers working with Spring Boot that want to improve their testing skills to deploy their application with more confidence.

-Nevertheless, there were at least some early adopters among my existing audience, which gave me the initial motivational boost that there's demand for such a course.
+Nevertheless, some early adopters were among my existing audience, which gave me an additional boost and confirmation that there's demand for such a course.

+After the small _market research_ phase, where I collected email addresses of potential leads on my pre-landing page, I started to advertise the course actively.
+As I was (and still am) highly convinced that my online course can improve the technical skills of many developers, I used all channels to raise attention about each early-bird phase.

-As I was (and still am) convinced that my online course on testing can help so many developers to deploy codes changes with more confidence.
-That's why my newsletter updates and Tweets might have seemed too salesy in the early days.
-I screwed some visitors or newsletter subscribers as they weren't expecting this.
-That's the price you pay for learning.
-The unsubscribe rate of my newsletter once I announced this course (multiple times) was quite high.
-As they weren't my target audience it was fine that they _disappeared naturally_.
+In the beginning, my newsletter updates and Tweets might have seemed a little salesy as I was highly motivated to get the word out.
+I screwed some visitors and newsletter subscribers as they weren't expecting this much advertisement.

-From then on, I focused on all new articles and videos on YouTube to somehow be in the niche of testing Java and specifically Spring Boot applications.
-This helped me get potential leads naturally.
+That's the price you pay for learning how to balance sales talk and content delivery.

+The unsubscribe rate of my mailing list also started to increase.
+At first, it was hard to see subscribers leaving the mailing list whenever I wrote about the current progress or informed about the remaining days for the current early-bird batch.
+In the end, as I can't please everyone and wanted to shift my content niche, it was fine that some subscribers _disappeared naturally_.

+Since then, I started to focus on creating new content that is somehow related to my niche.
+This helped me get potential leads naturally as they subscribed with the intent to learn more about testing.

+On the 8th of August 2020, the time had come to go live with the first video lessons and an 80% discount.

-I still remember the exact feeling when I hit the release button for the first chapter.
-Two hours later, I left my room, had dinner with my family, and checked the Stripe (payment processor for credit cards) dashboard.
+I still remember the exact feeling when I hit the release button for this first early bird batch.
+I was both nervous and super excited.
+While I tested the entire checkout process multiple times, I was still worried that something would go wrong.

+As I didn't want to nervously stare at my inbox for the first complaints or orders (who knows what will happen), I left my room and had dinner with my family to distract myself.

+I almost forgot about the launch and checked the Stripe (payment processor for credit cards) dashboard two hours later...

 WTF?

-There are already 5 sales - yes!
-What a feeling.
+There are already five sales - YEEEEEES!

+Damn, what a feeling.

 Someone from somewhere around the globe just bought my course at this early stage.
 And they even paid for it!

-At the end of the release day, there were 9 paying customers:
+At the end of the release day, there were nine paying customers:

 ![Incoming Sales on the Course Launch Day](/img/tsbam-first-day-course-launch-sales.png "Incoming Sales on the Course Launch Day")

-I never thought that many people will enroll for the course at this stage.
+I never thought that many people would enroll in the course at this stage.
 I was expecting 20 customers in the first month.

 ## A Note on Effort